hero background image

 The type of ERP solution you choose will define your subsequent steps in the implementation process:

-- If you settle on custom ERP development, you will need to define the architecture of the future ERP solution, create UX/UI mockups, and draw up a technology stack, including front-end and back-end technologies.
+• If you settle on custom ERP development, you will need to define the architecture of the future ERP solution, create UX/UI mockups, and draw up a technology stack, including front-end and back-end technologies.

-- If you opt for a platform-based ERP solution, you have to carefully evaluate existing ERP vendors and choose the ERP platform that covers at least 70-80% of your business needs out of the box.
-Once you've selected a vendor, you will need to map out ERP configurations and define the scope of customization to cover the remaining 20-30% of your requirements.
+• If you opt for a platform-based ERP solution, you have to carefully evaluate existing ERP vendors and choose the platform that covers at least 70-80% of your business needs out of the box.
+Once you've selected a vendor, map out ERP configurations and define the scope of customization to cover the remaining 20-30% of your requirements.

-You also have to integrate the new ERP solution with your existing systems, including legacy and third-party applications, via pre-built connectors, custom APIs, or other integration solutions, to ensure that your data smoothly flows across your software ecosystem.
+You also have to integrate the new ERP solution with your existing corporate systems, including legacy and third-party applications, via pre-built connectors, custom APIs, or other integration solutions, to ensure that your real-time data smoothly flows across your software ecosystem.

 Check your ERP software for functional, performance, security, usability, and compatibility issues.
 It is recommended to perform ERP software testing in parallel with ERP development and implementation, with new features delivered and tested and issues fixed in iterations, to identify and address defects early in the implementation process and reduce the amount of work required later.

-Deployment & user onboarding
+Roll out the solution & conduct user onboarding

-When deploying your ERP software, either in the cloud or on-premises, be prepared to quickly resolve possible issues, like unexpected downtimes, configuration issues, data migration failures, or user access and permission problems.
+When deploying your ERP software, either in the cloud or on-premises, be prepared to quickly resolve possible post-implementation issues, like unexpected downtimes, configuration issues, data migration failures, or user access and permission problems.

 Looking for a reliable partner to implement ERP software?